 Field Experience - An agreement which outlines activities to be completed by Central Michigan University students outside of the college classroom The activities give controlled experience in the student's specific field of study and supplement the content of the course of study.

-Internship - A formal program to provide practical and professional experience required as part of the course of study.
+Internship - An internship is formal program to provide practical and professional experience required as part of the course of study.
 Internship agreements are those contracts between Central Michigan University and external entities which involve academic experiences for CMU students at off-campus locations and may include academic experience outside of the United States.

 Joint Research - An agreement written as a contract, grant or cooperative agreement entered into by two or more persons or entities for the performance of experimental, developmental or research work in the field defined by the agreement.